KelvinUng1/ReviewAR-fe/README.md

 # ReviewAR
 A mobile application that uses AR and Geolocation technology to display reviews for related nearby venues.

-Application compatible with iOS and Android
+Application compatible with iOS and Android.

 Example:
 -